Dover: History

 Archaeological finds have shown that there were Stone Age people in the area, and that some Iron Age finds also exist.
 During the Roman period, the area became part of the Roman communications network.
 It was connected by road to Canterbury and Watling Street and it became Portus Dubris, a fortified port.
 Dover has a partly preserved Roman lighthouse (the tallest surviving Roman structure in Britain) and the remains of a villa with preserved Roman wall paintings.
-Dover later figured in Domesday Book (1086).
+Dover later figured in the Domesday Book (1086).

 Forts were built above the port and lighthouses were constructed to guide passing ships.
 It is one of the Cinque Ports. and has served as a bastion against various attackers: notably the French during the Napoleonic Wars and Germany during the Second World War.

 During the Cold War, a regional seat of government was located within the White Cliffs beneath Dover Castle.
 This is omitted from the strategic objects appearing on the Soviet 1:10,000 city plan of Dover that was produced in 1974.
 The port would have served as an embarkation point for sending reinforcements to the British Army of the Rhine in the event of a Soviet ground invasion of Europe.

 In 1974, a discovery was made at Langdon Bay off the coast near Dover.
 It contained bronze axes of French design and is probably the remainder of the cargo of a sunken ship.
 At the same time, this find also shows that trade routes across the Channel between England and France existed already in the Bronze Age, or even earlier.
 In 1992, the so-called Dover boat from the Bronze Age was discovered in six metres depth underwater.
 This is one of the oldest finds of a seaworthy boat.
 Using the radiocarbon method of investigation, the boat's construction was dated to approximately 1550 BC.